 For this study we used two approaches to estimate the GDP of the Mackenzie.
 First, we estimated the GDP per hectare of land currently allocated to the forestry, oil, gas and mining, and agricultural sectors by mapping the spatial area (i.e., industrial footprint) currently being used for those sectors' various commercial uses.
 For forestry activity, we considered the productive forest land area and estimates of the area of timber harvested in 2005, upon which forestry GDP values are derived.
 For oil, gas and minerals, the industrial footprint was based on the spatial industrial footprint from well sites, pipelines, seismic lines and other linear disturbances related to this sector.
 Agriculture's footprint was based on estimates of cropland from the land-cover mapping.
-Estimates of GDP per hectare of industrial land use were taken from the Boreal wealth accounts, which were derived from national GDP figures for each sector: (primary and manufacturing industries included), forestry, mining (oil and gas, included) and agriculture.
-This yielded estimates of GDP value per hectare of land under various commercial natural capital uses.
+Estimates of GDP per hectare of industrial land use were taken from the Boreal wealth accounts, which were derived from national GDP figures for each sector (primary and manufacturing industries included): forestry, mining and oil and gas extraction, and agriculture.

 In the second, more innovative approach, we estimated the GDP for the entire Mackenzie watershed using night-time satellite images of light emissions for Canada and specifically for the Mackenzie region.
-Our research methods were similar to those used by Doll et al. (2005), Sutton (2003) and Sutton and Costanza (2002).
-We used recent global night-time light satellite imagery for Canada and the Mackenzie (see Figure 6) to derive light emission intensity spatial hectares (58,160 hectares of LE) and correlated light emission (LE) data with the distribution of GDP across all provinces.
+Our research methods were similar to those used by Doll et al. (2005), Sutton (2003) and Sutton and Costanza (2002).15 We used recent global night-time light satellite imagery for Canada and the Mackenzie (see Figure 6) to derive light emission intensity spatial hectares (58,160 hectares of LE)16 and correlated light emission (LE) data with the distribution of GDP across all provinces.
 The result is a relatively good statistical relationship (R square = 0.80) of provincial GDP intensity and light emission intensity.
 For example, it was estimated that the areas with the highest light emission generate \$720,004 of GDP per hectare of LE.
-We believe these estimates are reasonable given that Calgary's estimated GDP per hectare of municipal land area for 2004 is \$774,194 (Anielski Management Inc., 2006).
-Of course, the highest GDP intensity is in municipalities where economic activity is most concentrated.
+We believe these estimates are reasonable given that Calgary's estimated GDP per hectare of municipal land area for 2004 is \$774,194 (Anielski Management Inc., 2006).17 Of course, the highest GDP intensity is in municipalities where economic activity is most concentrated.
 Since light emissions are more diffuse in less populated and remote areas like the Mackenzie, we would expect much lower GDP per hectare of LE.